-Whether you’re looking to add to your collection, or searching for that one drum to rule them all, this list should help you find the best snare drum for you.
+So whether you’re looking for another snare drum to add to your existing arsenal, or searching for that one special drum to build your kit around, we're here to point you in the direction of the best snare drum for you.

-Once you’ve worked out the budget for your next snare drum, it’s important to be clear on the sound you’re looking for and the styles you will be playing.
+Once you’ve set the budget for your next snare drum, you'll need to to consider the sound you’re looking for and the styles you will be playing.

-There are a range of materials to consider, from wood and metal snare drums, to acrylic shells, and each will give you a unique tone and character.
-The size of the drum will have a big impact on your sound, too.
+There are a range of materials to consider, from wood and metal snare drums, to acrylic shells, each of which will give you a unique tone and character.
+The size of the drum will also have a big impact on your snare's sound.

-Naturally, the more you spend on a snare drum, the better the quality of components, shell construction and shell material.
-Snare drums at the upper level will also offer a wider tuning range and more versatile drum tone that will excel both in the studio and on stage, but there are also some lively options at the cheap end of the market if you're prepared to do your research.
+Snare drums at the upper end generally also offer a wider tuning range and more versatile tone, meaning they're workable in both studio and stage settings, but there are also some lively options at the budget end of the market if you're prepared to do some digging.

-These are the best snare drums you can buy
+The best snare drums you can buy today

 Out of the box Tama’s 13" G-Maple snare drum sounds really good.
 Aiming for the sweet-spot centre produces a dry woody crack, then by hitting slightly off-centre, provides only the slightest overtone which is immediately snapped shut, thanks to the natural gating effect of the die-cast hoop and smaller diameter.
 This drum is at home with tight funk or any song that requires precision strikes – think 'Superstition' by Stevie Wonder.
 The Tama S.L.P.
 Classic Maple is a truly 'classic' sounding wooden snare drum that responds to all levels of tuning – it's capable of rocking it up or simply taking a laid-back approach and playing some tasty jazz.
 Alongside the Classic Maple and G-Maple featured here, Tama also offers birch, kapur, walnut, spruce and a host of metal-shelled options.
 The company has done a fine job of narrowing down the choice of snare drums and, in amongst their S.L.P. range, you're likely to find at least one to suit.